jlonghku/UAT_EFDC/README.md

 Figure.
 6

 1. Select the monitoring file.
-It contains the calibration data at specific locations.The first column is the time and other columns are the monitoring results.
+It contains the calibration data at specific locations.The first column is the time and other columns are the monitoring data.
-2. Select the types of parameters.
+2. Select the type of parameters.
 3. Input the start and end numder of result to be calculated.
 4. Click the "Run Model" button